Introduction

 Recognizing personal fragrance preferences

-To make it easier to deal with fragrance genres, it helps to divide them into a few basic scents .
-The deeper you delve, however, the more granular you can become and also differentiate between combinations of different fragrance worlds, which in turn form their own genre.
-In our view, the most reliable way to classify them is to use the principle of exclusion.
-In the second step, you can then find out which of the remaining fragrance genres appeals to you the most and then divide it into the aforementioned combinations.
-We roughly differentiate between the following fragrances:
+To make it easier to engage with fragrance genres, a division into a few basic fragrance types helps.
+The deeper you dive in, the more granular you can become, distinguishing between combinations of different fragrance worlds that form their own genre.
+For the first classification, we believe the exclusion principle is the most reliable.
+In the second step, you can then determine which of the remaining fragrance genres appeals to you the most and then also subdivide into the mentioned combinations.
+We roughly distinguish between the following fragrance directions:

 Clean fragrances

-Gourmand fragrances (perfumes with edible notes, such as vanilla, which usually smell like dessert)
+Gourmand fragrances (Perfumes with edible notes, like vanilla, that usually smell like dessert)

 Skin Chemistry & Perfume